Higher regularity and finite time blow-up to nonlocal pseudo-parabolic equation with conical degeneration: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{yiyou1}] Let $u=u(x, t)$ be the weak solution of problem \eqref{physic} with $S(u_0)\leq0$, $T\in(0, +\infty]$ be the maximal existence time of $u$, we next prove that $u$ blows up at finite time $T$ under $u_0\in S^-$.
+We first the sufficiency, i.e., we prove that $u$ blows up at finite time $T$ under $u_0\in S^-$.
 By Lemma \ref{bubianj} we know $I(u(t))<0$ for all $t\in[t_0, T)$, so we can infer from Proposition \ref{888}(i) that if $J(u(t_0))<d$, then take $t_0$ as initial time, $u$ blows up at finite time $T$.
 Therefore, to finish the proof of this theorem, we need only consider the case that

 Arguing with contradiction, suppose that $u$ exists globally, i.e., $T=+\infty$.
-Above inequalities and \eqref{cw3} suggest that $J(u(t))$ is non-increasing and bounded on $[t_0, +\infty)$, so the limit $\lim_{t\rightarrow\infty}J(u(t))$ exists and there holds
+Above inequalities and \eqref{cw3} suggest that $J(u(t))$ is non-increasing and bounded on $[t_0, +\infty)$, so the limit $A:=\lim_{t\rightarrow\infty}J(u(t))$ exists and there holds